Home

 Healing from Infidelity

 If someone has cheated on you, it may feel like healing from infidelity is just not possible.
 However, nothing could be further from the truth.
 Recovery is not just possible, it is likely.
-Some people have an easier time than others, and as is pointed out in a recent study, some couples recover while others choose to dissolve their relationship.(1) This study also points out that forgiveness is the key factor in preserving a relationship and healing after infidelity is discovered.
+Some people have an easier time than others, and as is pointed out in a recent study, some couples recover while others choose to dissolve their relationship.(1)

 If you have discovered that your spouse is cheating, forgiveness is often not the first thought on your mind, but it may be the most important thing you can do.
 It may help you to know that you are not the only person in the world who has ever had to face the challenge of recovering from an affair.